Things To Do In Nungwi Zanzibar

 Tours Near Nungwi

 I personally took a tour with the African and Oriental Travel company, you can find them on Facebook.
-They primarily do Scuba Diving tours - but also some land tours in conjunction with that.
+They primarily do Scuba Diving tours - but also some land tours, Safaris and in conjunction with that.
 I didn’t sign up for any tours while I was in Nungwi, but did take a Spice Tour and tour of Stonetown that they helped me set up.
 My guides are from England and the Netherlands, but used to live in Zanzibar for a long time.
 These are the tours they said may be worthwhile, but couldn’t recommend any one specifically because they change all the time.

 Horse Riding Club by Z Hotel